-6 Ways to Fix "iMovie Not Enough Disk Space" Error on Mac
+6 Fixes for "iMovie Not Enough Disk Space" Error on Mac

 iMovie is a free video editing software that comes with macOS.
 It is the tool of choice for most Mac users to make and edit videos.
 However, some users reflect that they encounter insufficient disk space errors when using iMovie.
 If you are facing such a problem, look no further than this blog post.
 We will walk you through why iMovie is iMovie saying not enough disk space and how to fix it in 6 ways.

 Reasons Behind the Not Enough Disk Space Error in iMovie

 The main reason for the not enough disk space error is that your disk is full or almost full.
 Although iMovie is not a large program, you still need at least 25GB of free space to make sure it runs properly.
 When you use iMovie to make videos, it creates a large number of cache files and temporary files on your Mac.
 Over time, these files pile up and take up a lot of your valuable storage space, leaving you with little available space to import or export videos.

 But this may not be the case.
 There are also users who claim that even if there is enough free disk space, iMovie will still prompt an error of insufficient disk space.
 In this case, you may need to check for iMovie updates and update it to the latest version.